 - During the later summer months this bird will visit plants that have small berries.
 Planting a berry bush in your yard can help to attract them.

-- Like the redstart of the neotropics, the American redstart with flash patches on its wings and
+- Like other warbler species, the American redstart has bright flash patches on its wings and tail.

 - These birds will startle prey, giving them an opportunity to catch them.

 - The male sometimes has two or more mates at the same time.
-There are many other species of polygamous birds, however, those birds will have several mates that live in the same territory, whereas the redstart will hold two territories that can be separated approximately half a mile.
-A male will begin attracting a second female once the first female is anticipating eggs from the first clutch
+There are many other species of polygamous birds, however, those birds will have several mates that live in the same territory.
+Whereas, the redstart will hold two territories that can be separated by approximately half a mile.
+A male will begin attracting a second female once the first female is anticipating eggs from the first clutch.

 - On average, the redstart will live approximately 6 years, however, there has been reports that the oldest American redstart was over 10 years of age.
 This bird had been recaptured and released during a banding operation.